-Join Ran Ben Avraham for an in-depth discussion in this video Understanding RealFlow's world scale, part of Soft Body Simulation for Motion Graphics with RealFlow.
+Join Ran Ben Avraham for an in-depth discussion in this video Understanding RealFlow's world scale, part of RealFlow: Soft Body Simulation for Motion Graphics.

 - Let's talk about RealFow's world scale.…The RealFlow default world scale is one meter.…It is very important to be aware of the world scale…you're working with in RealFlow,…and that's because RealFlow is physically accurate.…That means that if you're trying to run a simulation…on an object that is, for example,…20 meters high and 10 meters wide,…it will take RealFlow a whole lot of time to simulate…such an object simply because of its extremely large size.…